 Ultimately, what helped us is that I stopped looking at this part of school time as an exam and treated it more like a conversation.
 When I told him the stories behind the paintings (if there was one) or just asked him simple questions (eg. if you were in this picture, what do you think you would hear? smell? feel? what do you think the person in the piece is thinking about/looking at? etc.), he was much more engaged as opposed to me asking him to describe it or tell me what stood out to him.

 B is a bit of a perfectionist and I think he was always worried he’d give me the “wrong” answer when I was asking his opinion on something, so he didn’t answer at all.
-It also helped when I started doing the picture study aids which forced me to learn more about each piece rather than trying to rely on my degree and gave me more fodder to discuss.
+It also helped when I started doing the picture study aids which forced me to learn more about each piece rather than trying to rely on my art history degree and gave me more fodder to discuss.
 We’ve come a long way and by the time we were done with Whistler, our picture study time was a whole lot more productive and enjoyable for us both.

 This is an area that probably needs some improvement, but we at least had exposure to music we had never listened to before.
 I even found some new favorites.
 Over the course of the year during copywork time and then randomly whenever we listed to our “school playlist,” we heard Dvorak, medieval era music (chanting and instrumental music), and von Dittersdorf, who, I’m ashamed to admit, I had never even heard of before.
 I heard of a few resources through The Mason Jar that I want to look into for future composer study, but I think this is probably okay for now.